 Solar and wind power are clean energy sources.
 After the initial installation, they provide long-term energy solutions.
 The burning of materials to produce biofuels emit a lot of nitrous oxides that could lead to global warming.
 The use of pesticides in farming practices also pollutes the water.

-Lack of awareness and general information about biofuels is a significant factor reducing their utility.
+Lack of awareness and general information about biofuels significantly reduces their utility.
 Biofuels are still in their infancy, and lots of research and development are required to make them more popular.
-Until then, most users who are unaware of this fuel source will continue to use other sources to meet their energy requirements.
+Until then, most users unaware of this fuel source will continue using other sources to meet their energy requirements.

 Not Suitable in All Weather Conditions

-Biofuels attract more moisture than fossil fuels which makes them unsuitable for use in colder regions.
+Biofuels attract more moisture than fossil fuels, making them unsuitable for colder regions.
 They also have a higher quantity of saturated fatty acid methyl esters.

-In cold climates, it can be challenging to use high blends of biofuels for vehicles since they tend to freeze at lower temperatures.
+In cold climates, using high blends of biofuels for vehicles can be challenging since they tend to freeze at lower temperatures.